Wicked Gets Golden

 Sidney: I’m thankful for cooler temperatures in Vegas, family and friends in good health, mimosas and Uber.
 Xo

 Alexis: I am thankful for my family and friends, who are my biggest support system, and the opportunities I’ve had to travel this year, allowing me to explore this beautiful earth!

-Rebecca: Thankful for so much this year including my promotion at Wicked, a contract with the NHL, my dreamy boyfriend and unlimited spray tans.
+Rebecca: Thankful for so much this year including my promotion at Wicked, a contract with the NHL and unlimited spray tans.